peterdresslar/emergent-firms-model/README.md

 The `sim_control.py` script provides a control plane for running simulations.
 It allows you to:

-- Run single or multiple simulations defined in JSON files.
+- Run single or multiple simulations defined as "experiments" in JSON files.
-- Specify simulation parameters and configurations.
+- Specify experiment and simulation parameters and configurations.
 - Automate large-scale simulation tasks.

 To use `sim_control.py`, you can either:

-1. Provide a single simulation definition file:
+1. Provide a single experiment definition file:
     ```bash
     python sim_control.py --sim_def <path_to_sim_def.json>
     ```
-2. Provide multiple simulation definition files:
+2. Provide multiple experiment definition files:
     ```bash
     python sim_control.py --sim_defs <path_to_sim_def1.json> <path_to_sim_def2.json> ...
     ```
-3. Provide a single simulation definition file as a positional argument:
+3. Provide a single experiment definition file as a positional argument:
     ```bash
     python sim_control.py <path_to_sim_def.json>
     ```

-An example simulation definition file is provided in the `sims/` directory.
+An example experiment definition file is provided in the `sims/` directory.

 Please note that sim control is a work in progress.